lorenzo-rod/2DPhysicsEngine/README.md

 # 2D Physics Engine

 This is a 2D Physics Engine created using C++ and SFML.
+The main goal was to get better C++ development skills and learn a little CMake.
 The project includes a demo that can be found in `main.cpp`.

 ## Getting Started